tillmzw/cos/content/posts/29-The-Dinner.md

 Strahd accuses the party of abandoning Benjamin which they vehemently deny and also of the murder of innocent werewolves.
 The party insists that is was completely legitimate self-defense.

+Strahd repeatedly tells them that "he is the land and he is the law" and at one point lifts his hands to generate the sound of thunder (or real thunder - its hard to tell without windows).

 ### The offer

 He offers an escape from Barovia if they deliver information about van Richten.
 But the offer is only valid for one of the adventurers.
 It seems to be  a ploy to turn the adventurers against each other.